Looking after your eyes

 Keep having regular eye tests - it’s also important to ensure you don’t develop complications like glaucoma, cataracts or other eye conditions.

 We’re here to help.
-If you have any questions about myopia speak to your optometrist or book an eye test today.
+If you have any questions about myopia, speak to your optometrist or

 Most people don’t have a perfectly shaped cornea.
 However, an irregularly curved cornea can sometimes cause blurred vision and this is known as astigmatism.
 This is very common and is not a disease.